Colonic manometry

 How long will it take to get the results?

-Your child’s test results will be given to you at your next outpatient appointment at the hospital.
-The analysis of this test is complicated so may take some time to get the results.
-However if there is a need to start on new treatment before the appointment, the hospital will contact both you and your family doctor (GP) with details.
+We will discuss the results at your child’s next outpatient appointment.
+The analysis of this test is complicated so it can take some time to get the results.
+If we need to start your child on a new treatment before the appointment, we will contact both you and your child’s GP.

 Compiled by: